|

 and as a result, many students leave prepared for programming

 jobs in geometric modeling.
-Although Gerald Farin has written

-the seminal CAGD text, Curves
+the seminal advanced CAGD text, Curves

 Mathematical